 Not applicable.
 (The PREDIMED trial assessed three diets: Low-fat; Mediterranean supplemented with nuts; Mediterranean supplemented with olive oil.
-However, for this article, all participants were analyzed together in an observational cohort).
+However, for this article, all participants were analyzed together in an observational cohort study).

 - Participants were divided into five groups according to quintiles of consumption of low-fat dairy or whole-fat dairy products

 - First, the crude means for systolic and diastolic blood pressure (SBP and DBP) were compared across quintiles of dairy product consumption (separately for low-fat and whole-fat items)

 - Afterwards, multivariable linear regression models were fit to control for potential confounders

 - Multivariable linear regression models were fitted considering current BMI as a potential confounder.
 However, current BMI may also be considered as an intermediate variable in the association between low-fat dairy consumption and BP and, therefore, the authors constructed models both adjusted for BMI and not adjusted for BMI

 - For each exposure (low-fat and whole-fat dairy products) five multivariable linear regression models were fitted:

 - A baseline cross-sectional analysis (exposure: Baseline dairy product consumption; outcome: baseline BP)

 - A 12-month cross-sectional analysis (exposure: Dairy product consumption after 12 months; outcome: BP after 12 months)